HITECHCRIME/HC_REL01_TRIBE/README.md

 This story is a paraphrase of what I went through life.
 I was undermining myself by trying to fit in anywhere it was possible.
 Metaphor of loyalty changes, selfdestructive blind behaviour as i couldn't cope with what i was feeling, mind games, betrayals, deception, real life.

-This is going to be one song single + surrounding material.
+This is going to be one song single + surrounding material release.

 **Release Title:** Tribe / **Featuring:** MOTHNODE